-We believe that the net proceeds from our IPO, together with approximately \$8.5 million of cash and cash equivalents as of March 31, 2014, will fund our operating expenses, debt service and capital expenditure requirements for at least the next twelve months, which we expect will enable us to fund our planned randomized Phase 2 clinical trial of CRLX101 in combination with Avastin in relapsed renal cell carcinoma, to support the ongoing CRLX101 ISTs and to fund our planned Phase 1 clinical trial of CRLX301.
+We believe that our cash and cash equivalents as of June 30, 2014 will fund our operating expenses, debt service and capital expenditure requirements into the first quarter of 2016, which we expect will enable us to fund our planned randomized Phase 2 clinical trial of CRLX101 in combination with Avastin in relapsed renal cell carcinoma, to support the ongoing CRLX101 ISTs and to fund our planned Phase 1 clinical trial of CRLX301.
 We have based these estimates on assumptions that may prove to be wrong, and we may exhaust our capital resources sooner than we currently expect.
-If we achieve positive results from our ISTs in relapsed ovarian cancer and/or neoadjuvant rectal cancer, sufficient to initiate randomized Phase 2 clinical trials, we will need to raise additional capital to complete those clinical trials .
+If we achieve positive results from our ISTs in relapsed ovarian cancer and/or neoadjuvant rectal cancer, and determine to initiate randomized Phase 2 clinical trials, we will need to raise additional capital to complete those clinical trials.
 In addition, the process of testing product candidates in clinical trials is costly, and the timing of progress in clinical trials is uncertain.
 Because our drug candidates are in various stages of clinical and preclinical development and the outcome of these efforts is uncertain, we cannot estimate the actual amounts necessary to successfully complete the development and commercialization of our product candidates or whether, or when, we may achieve profitability.
 Our future capital requirements will depend on many factors, including:

-- the progress and results of our clinical trials of CRLX101; - the progress and results of our clinical trials of CRLX301; - our ability to manufacture sufficient supply of our product candidates and costs thereof; - · the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our other drug candidates; - the costs, timing and outcome of regulatory review of our drug candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution for any of our drug candidates for which we receive marketing approval; - the number and development requirements of other drug candidates we pursue; - our ability to enter into collaborative agreements and achieve milestones under those agreements; - the revenue, if any, received from commercial sales of our drug candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the extent to which we acquire or in-license other products and technologies.
+- the progress and results of our clinical trials of CRLX101; - the progress and results of our clinical trials of CRLX301; - · our ability to manufacture sufficient supply of our product candidates and costs thereof; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our other drug candidates; - the costs, timing and outcome of regulatory review of our drug candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution for any of our drug candidates for which we receive marketing approval; - the number and development requirements of other drug candidates we pursue; - our ability to enter into collaborative agreements and achieve milestones under those agreements; - the revenue, if any, received from commercial sales of our drug candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - · the extent to which we acquire or in-license other products and technologies.